Top 12 things to do in Plaka and Monastiraki with Kids

 The picturesque Anafiotika neighbourhood is located in Plaka on the footsteps of the Acropolis.
 It is a very special place with whitewashed houses and blue doors resembling a Greek island village.
 The first king of Greece wanted to build his palace and invited the best builders from the country.
 These builders came from the island of Anafi along with their families.
 They built their houses at the slope of the Acropolis, looking exactly like their houses back on their island.
 Kids will love the labyrinth of alleys and corners and watching the view from above.
 There are many steps in Anafiotika and that is why it is not stroller friendly.

 Cool off with ice cream

-Enter a world of illusion
+Enter a World of Illusion

 The Hellenic Children’s Museum

 The small innovative and interactive Hellenic Children’s Museum is located inside Plaka.
 It has a variety of exhibits that aim to help children experiment and understand the world around them in his or her own way.
 Kids will learn about the concept of geometry and in the playground are building materials to create different constructions.
 At the marketplace, they are taught about the concept of supply and demand, and in the kitchen, they experiment with food ingredients and recipes.
-While the programmes are in Greek, they can also be conducted in English upon special request.
-The museum is closed in July and August but if you are travelling to Athens before or after the summer months, this museum should be on your list of things to do with kids!
+While the programs are in Greek, they can also be conducted in English upon special request.
+The museum is closed in July and August but if you are traveling to Athens before or after the summer months, this museum should be on your list of things to do with kids!